gopro/OpenGoPro/docs/tutorials/_bash-tutorials/tutorial.md

         Flags: write
 ```

+{% success %}
-{% success As a bonus, you can then call "attribute-info" to verify that this characteristic is writeable. %}
+As a bonus, you can then call "attribute-info" to verify that this characteristic is writeable.
+{% endsuccess %}

 ### Send Commands